ArvinOhanian/Ecosystem/README.md

   #### **How the project works in its current state:**

   At the moment, the project has a single rabbit spawn in an area along with a few bushes, trees, and rocks.
 The rabbit must learn to find bushes to eat in the shortest amount of time.
-The rabbit's brain is a machine learning neural network that is able to learn the optimal way to find bushes.
+The rabbit's brain is a machine learning neural network that is able to learn the optimal way to find berry bushes.

 ### Images from Current Simulation